wangziqi2016/matplotlib-c/README.md

   Some arguments are optional, while some others can be of various types.
   A complete list of functions is given below.
   If function argument error occurs, the parser will report error.
-- An "eneity addition" statement adding an entity (e.g. bars, labels) to be plotted or will help plotting.
+- An "entity addition" statement adding an entity (e.g. bars, labels) to be plotted or will help plotting.
   The entity addition statements are of the form "+\[entity name\] arg1 arg2 ...".
   Argument rules are identical to those of function calls.